-In future filings, Credicorp will provide the definition on nonperforming loans, which include past due loans plus refinanced and restructured loans that are reported in the Company's Form 6-K and 20-F. We expect to add disclosure to the following effect:
+In future filings, Credicorp will provide the definition on nonperforming loans, which include past due loans plus refinanced and restructured loans that are reported in the Company's Form 6-K and 20-F.

-"As of December 31, 2011, total past due loans were US\$258.3 million and refinanced and restructured loans were US\$96 million, as per the Company's disclosure in its Form 20-F, page 19.
-Therefore, nonperforming loans (past due and refinanced & restructured loans) amounted to US\$354.3 million, which total we will disclose in future filings.
+As of December 31, 2011 past due loans reached US\$258.3 million and refinanced and restructured loans totaled US\$96 million, as per the Company's disclosure in its Form 20-F, page 19.
+Therefore, nonperforming loans (past due and refinanced & restructured loans) amounted to US\$354.3 million.

-In terms of ratios, as of December 31, 2011 the delinquency ratio (past due loan ratio) reached 1.47% and the past due, refinance and restructured loans over total loans (nonperforming loan ratio) was 1%, as per the Company's disclosure in its Form 20-F, page 48."
+In terms of ratios, as of December 31, 2011 the delinquency ratio (past due loan ratio) reached 1.47% and the past due, refinance and restructured loans over total loans (nonperforming loan ratio) was 1%, as per the Company's disclosure in its Form 20-F, page 48.